Introduction: Why do we care about data modeling best practices

 Avoid many-to-many and bi-directional relationship

 Many-to-many relationships should be avoided at any cost.
-It multiples the value of measures and shows wrong value for them.
-It also does not support the DAX related () function.
+It multiples the value of measures and shows the wrong value for them.
+It also does not support the DAX-related () function.
 Although technically it can work with applying correct filters, it creates confusion for the end users, which might be difficult for maintenance.
-Typically, when we join 2 fact tables, which ideally should never be joined directly, many-to-many relationships occurs.
+Typically, when we join 2 fact tables, which ideally should never be joined directly, many-to-many relationships occur.
 Below, we have a section covering how to join 2 fact tables.

 Bi-directional relationships are required while working with: